-1.30 Accessing Communications Data
+1.29 Accessing Communications Data

-Local Authorities can obtain communications data for investigating crime under Part I Chapter II of the Regulation of Investigatory Powers Act 1990.
+Local Authorities can obtain communications data for investigating crime under the Investigatory Powers Act 2016.
 Communications data includes land line and mobile telephone subscriber and billing data for telephone, web and postal customers.

-- 1.31 Communications data can be obtained where it is necessary and proportionate to do so.
+- 1.30 Communications data can be obtained where it is necessary and proportionate to do so.
 Applications are primarily used to identify or locate suspects.
-Examples include applications to ascertain subscriber identity and address details of illegal fly tipping suspects from mobile phone number evidence. - 1.32 The Council has appointed the National Anti Fraud Network (NAFN) to provide a RIPA Single Point of Contact (SPoC) service to obtain communications data.
-NAFN is authorised to carry out requests to telecommunications service providers for category B and C data for criminal investigations.
-This includes subscriber and billing information on telephone, web and postal services. - 1.33 It should be noted that in order for Local Authorities to seek authority to acquire category B data, it must meet the new serious crime threshold.
+Examples include applications to ascertain subscriber identity and address details of illegal fly tipping suspects from mobile phone number evidence. - 1.31 The Council has appointed NAFN to provide a RIPA Single Point of Contact (SPoC) service to obtain communications data.
+NAFN is authorised to carry out requests to telecommunications service providers for category B and C data (see 1.32) for criminal investigations.
+This includes subscriber and billing information on telephone, web and postal services. - 1.32 It should be noted that in order for Local Authorities to seek authority to acquire category B data, it must meet the new serious crime threshold.
 A serious crime is one which carries a prison sentence for a minimum of 12 months and meets the definition set out in section 81(3)(b) of the Act, i.e. conduct that involves the use of violence, results in substantial financial gain or is conduct by a large number of persons in pursuit of a common purpose.
 Category C data can still be acquired for any crime where necessary and proportionate to do so.